 Above all, the welfare of children, young people and protected adults is the paramount consideration and we must all work together to ensure they are protected.

-Policy and legislative context
+Policy and Legislative Context

-The Children & Young People (Scotland) Act places a duty on schools and local authorities to safeguard and promote the welfare of all children.
+The Children and Young People (Scotland) Act 2014 (legislation.gov.uk) places a duty on schools and local authorities to safeguard and promote the welfare of all children.